 Australia's major service providers have a single web-enabled information service for information on the location of underground communications, gas, water and electricity infrastructure.
 Use the website to ensure that you contact 'Before You Dig Australia' before any excavation work.
-If calling, be ready to provide the operator with:
+You must provide BYDA with:

-• your name and address
+- your name and address

 - name of company

 - contact telephone number

 - email for return information

-- contact name on site
+- · contact name on site

 - site address and both nearest cross streets

 - start date of proposed work

 - type of work being carried out.